-Section 4 would amend Article 21 of Chapter 160A which pertains to cities and towns.
+Section 4 amends Article 21 of Chapter 160A which pertains to cities and towns.
 This section would prohibit a city or town from requiring any person, including an applicant for employment, or an employee, from providing proof of a COVID-19 vaccination or submitting to a COVID-19 vaccination or series of vaccinations, unless an exemption applies.
+For this section, definitions of the following terms are provided: applicant for employment, COVID-19, and employee.

-Exemption - For Sections 1-4 of the PCS, the following exemptions would apply:
+Exemption - For Sections 1-4 of the bill the following exemptions apply: